jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 ___

 And I agree with him.
-The next wave of digital therapeutics, **SMART DIGITAL THERAPEUTICS**, must learn to know us better as individuals, not just patients with the same crude diagnosis and same treatment needs at all times.
+The next wave of digital therapeutics, **smart digital therapeutics**, must learn to know us better as individuals, not just patients with the same crude diagnosis and same treatment needs at all times.

 And these apps will do this through the use of built-in artificial intelligence algorithms that are powered by **personal sensing**.